Hasb-e-Haal: History

+Hasb-e-Haal was launched on 9 January 2009.
+Its idea basically comes from the old shows "Jamhoor Di Awaaz" and "Nizam Din Di Baithak".
+Aftab Iqbal used to host the show at that time with co-host Najia Baig and comedian Sohail Ahmed.
+The show was an instant hit.
+In April 2010, Iqbal left the show due to undisclosed reasons.
+From April 2010 to March 2023, Junaid Saleem hosted the show.
+In 2016 Najia Baig left the show and its cast was changed with the appearance of Jia Dilnawaz, Nawaz Anjum, Amanat Chan, Muhammad Ramzan and Yawar Dawood.

 Concept

 Hasb-e-Haal is a comedy program that offers commentary and satire on current affairs.
-Sohail Ahmed plays the character of a lower-middle-class man who is frequently reprimanded by Junaid Saleem because of his broad generalizations and over-simplification of complex political issues.
+Sohail Ahmed plays the character of a lower-middle-class man who is frequently reprimanded by Fareed Raees because of his broad generalizations and over-simplification of complex political issues.
 Jiya Dilnawaz offers queues for laugh lines and reads viewer's comments in the show.